notinluvs/notinluvs/README.md

 <div>
 	<p>
 		Hi there, I'm Vyacheslav!
 I'm 22 years old and deeply passionate about the world of web development.
 Since I first delved into this exciting field, I've found a powerful source of inspiration.
 My goal is to become a Full Stack developer and master all aspects of this industry.
+Plans for the year 2024.
 	</p>
 	<a>
-		<a>...Plans for the year 2024</a>
 		<li>Not to die...</li>
 		<li>Become the new Pavel Durov...</li>
 	</a>